 Test Your Recording Setup

 Do a trial before actually going live.
-You can do a quick Blab or a private hangout and sort of rehearse what you’re going to say before you start recording.
+You can do a private Facebook live and sort of rehearse what you’re going to say before you start recording.
 Don’t be afraid to practice but don’t spend too much time practicing instead of DOING!
 Here are two things to consider: sound quality and proper lighting.
 But remember things don’t have to be perfect.

 Try to be genuine and authentic.
 Let your personality shine!
 That’s what people what set’s you apart from everyone else.
 People really want to see the real you.

 Oh – and one last tip, if you are using a webcam (I recommend the Logitech C920) don’t forget to look at the camera instead of looking down at your keyboard on your monitor.
 It might seem odd at first but you’ll get used it.

 As a rule, don’t compare your YouTube stats to those of other YouTubers.
 Set realistic goals for your channel and only make comparisons with yourself.
 If you look at other YouTubers and see that they are getting more views than you, mostly likely it is because they have put in the time and worked to build their audiences.

 It's counter-productive to make comparisons with more experienced YouTuber so try not to do that.
 Otherwise, you might get discouraged when you see others racking up numbers on one single video that you can’t muster across your entire channel!